dbolkensteyn/BeatTheBotChallenge/README.md

 # BeatTheBot: Can humans still beat robots?

-BeatTheBot is a challenge where humans compete against a robot to play the free and popular AE 3D Motor game: download it for [Windows Phone](http://www.windowsphone.com/en-us/store/app/ae-3d-motor/bb5f1317-735d-4e60-a100-9c3f1692ee7c), [Android](https://play.google.com/store/apps/details?id=com.aemobile.games.aemotor3d) or [iPhone](https://itunes.apple.com/us/app/ae-3d-motor/id543841287?mt=8).
+BeatTheBot is a challenge where humans compete against a robot to play the free and popular AE 3D Motor game: try it on [Windows Phone](http://www.windowsphone.com/en-us/store/app/ae-3d-motor/bb5f1317-735d-4e60-a100-9c3f1692ee7c), [Android](https://play.google.com/store/apps/details?id=com.aemobile.games.aemotor3d) or [iPhone](https://itunes.apple.com/us/app/ae-3d-motor/id543841287?mt=8).

 The point of AE 3D Motor is to accumulate points by driving a moto as fast and as long as possible while quickly tilting the phone left and right to zig-zag through trafic.